 As I’ve mentioned in many previous articles, networking is the key to building your brand as a photographer.
 Other photographers can easily help you network yourself into knowing the right people or getting involved with the right brands to boost your brand as well.
 What might be your strength might be other photographers weakness and that’s where you come in handy.
 Your photographer buddy has the potential to recommend you to a client who needs your style of photography which will further earn you a new client and also increase your network.

-Likewise, you should do the same for your photographer friends as well and help them meet and network with possibly new clients.
+Likewise, you should do the same for your photographer friends as well and help them meet and network with possible new clients.
 For example, I have never really been the absolute best at wedding photography but I do know someone who is that could capture some amazing shots at a wedding.
 Instead of me taking the client and by chance not giving them the quality shots they deserve, I would rather pass it on to my friend.
 The world works in very mysterious ways and what you do for others, they just might do for you.

 Nobody actually knows everything.
 In a growing industry like photography or even videography, there is always something new to learn.
 With that said, there is always the opportunity to learn some new things from your photographer friends as well.
 As much as I give tips and tricks to beginners and other professional photographers, there are often things I learn from them as well.
 Never think you’re so smart that you don’t need someone else to teach you something.
 The world of photography is always evolving as you should too as well.
 Keep your mind and ear open and to what others like yourself have to say.

 I hope these points about the importance of having a photographer buddy has helped you to find yours and connect or bond more with them.
 It’s always a pleasure sharing and I look forward to doing it again, thank you.